The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

 where $M_\star$ is the total mass of stars formed in the clump before gas expulsion, $M_\mathrm{gas}$ is the residual gas mass at the time of gas expulsion, and the total initial mass of the star-forming clump is $M_0=M_\star+M_\mathrm{gas}$.

-\citet{BK07} considered the Plummer model star clusters in virial equilibrium within total gravitational potential of stars and residual gas immediately before gas expulsion.
-The density profiles of stars and gas have the same shapes -- i.e the Plummer profile in their study.
-Therefore SFE is radially constant within their model embedded clusters.
+\citet{BK07} considered the Plummer model \citep{Plummer_1911} star clusters in virial equilibrium within total gravitational potential of stars and residual gas immediately before gas expulsion.
+The density profiles of stars and gas have the same shapes -- { i.e. Plummer profiles with the same scale radius, $a_\mathrm{P}$, but different masses -- in their study.
+Therefore the SFE is radially constant within their model embedded clusters.
+Here we bring the form of the Plummer profile for the sake of clarity